onap/vnfrqts-requirements/docs/Chapter4.rst

 =======================

-Aid to help the VNF vendor to fasten the integration with the GVNFM, the OpenO provides the VNF SDK tools, and the documents.
+Aid to help the VNF vendor to fasten the integration with the GVNFM, the ONAP provides the VNF SDK tools, and the documents.
 In this charter, the develop steps for VNF vendors will be introduced.

 First, using the VNF SDK tools to design the VNF with TOSCA model and